hpdobrica/digital-garden-public/K8S Secret.md

 Secret can come in one of several types, depending on it's usage and the type of data it holds (e.g. Opaque, docker config, basic auth, ssh auth..)

-Secrets are stored unencrypted in [[etcd cluster]] by default - it needs to be enabled in .
+Secrets are stored unencrypted in [[etcd cluster]] by default - See [[K8S Encryption]] .
 Anyone who can create a pod in a namespace can read secrets in that namespace - you need to configure [[K8S RBAC]] rules to counter this.

 -----